 Students often tell us how important it was that their parents believed in them and provided active support as the student made the effort to solve problems on their own.
-It is easy for parents to underestimate this fact, and important to recall that parents continue to provide support for their student as a move beyond college years.
+It is easy for parents to underestimate this fact.
+It is important to recall that parents continue to provide support for their student as a move beyond college years.
 The support provided also contributes to the loving framework that can become a cherished foundation for the adult relationship that may be celebrated for years.

 The first visit home from college can bring new perspectives.
 These new perspectives can be interesting ones for all members of the family.
 The student might return home and think that the ‘new person’ who has emerged will be well-recognized and appreciated by the persons who knew them before.
 At the same time, parents and/or siblings might expect the student to be very much the same as before and that the rules and standards for the household will be experienced just as they were before the departure of the student.

 Parents can expect that their views will differ from those held by students during those first visits home.
 Knowing this in advance, the student and the family can seek a compromise that considers both the needs of the original family and the growing independence of the student.
 It can be helpful in this situation for both the student and the family to keep the goal of overall family harmony and health as a priority so that everyone can begin the discussions in a spirit of respect and flexibility.
 There are a few differences between family members that are worth discarding the overall well-being of the family.

 If your son or daughter is commuting to school from home, you can do a lot for their growth to help them evolve into new roles in the family system.
 Changes in independence and responsibility can be discussed and implemented in ways that provide new experiences for the student while building trust and positive feelings for everyone in the home.

 What about counseling?